openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `issuer`: REQUIRED.
 The issuer URL of the credential issuer, the wallet is requested to obtain one or more credentials from.
 * `credential_type`: REQUIRED.
 A JSON string denoting the type of the credential the wallet shall request.
 MUST be present if `manifest_id` is not present.
 * `op_state`: OPTIONAL.
 String value created by the Credential Issuer and opaque to the wallet that is used to bind the sub-sequent authentication request with the Credential Issuer to a context set up during previous steps.
 If the client receives a value for this parameter, it MUST include it in the subsequent Authentication Request to the Credential Issuer as the `op_state` parameter value.
+* `pre-authorized_code`: CONDITIONAL.
+The code representing the issuer's authorization for the wallet to obtain credentials of a certain type.
+This code MUST be short lived and single-use.
+MUST be present in a pre-authorized code flow.
+* `user_pin_required`: OPTIONAL.
+Boolean value specifying whether the issuer expects presentation of a user PIN along with the Token Request in a pre-authorized code flow.
+Default is `false`.
+This PIN is intended to bind the pre-authorized code to a certain transaction in order to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legit user.
+It is RECOMMENDED to send a PIN via a separate channel.

-The following is a non-normative example:
+The following is a non-normative example of an initiate issuance request in an authorization code flow:

 ```
   GET /initiate_issuance?